Colleges by Location

 Student organizations are run by students of an institution, and its membership typically consists only of current students and/or alumni.

-According to recently gathered data, there are 403 open-membership organizations at University of Chicago.
-That includes sororities and fraternities.
-The student organization that gathers the largest number of students is Splash, followed by South Asian Students Association and Council on University Programming.
+According to the most recent information, there are 400 open-membership organizations at University of Chicago.
 Other popular student organizations at this school are Model United Nations and University Theatre.

 For students with a talent for acting, there is a drama club.
-You have a talent for media and communication?
-University of Chicago publishes its own newspaper and has its own radio station.
+For students who have a passion for media and communication, University of Chicago publishes its own newspaper and has its own radio station.

 FAQ